verronpro/blog/_posts/2024-11-01-monthly-commit-refactoring-for-contextual-clarity.md

 description: Introducing ProcessorContext and domain-adjacent logic to remove primitive obsession and clarify engine contracts.
 ---

-## Context — The "Boy Scout" of Document Processing

 In October 2024, I found myself squinting at the `CommentProcessorRegistry`.
 The engine had developed three distinct (and slightly inconsistent) ways of handling logic: inline placeholders acting as processors, processors restricted to a single paragraph, and those spanning multiple paragraphs.

 The code was suffering from **primitive obsession**, passing around raw maps and loosely typed parameters that made the "state of the world" during stamping hard to track.
 Following the **Boy Scout Rule**—leaving the campground cleaner than I found it—I decided to introduce a formal `ProcessorContext` and refine our domain boundaries to make these behaviors explicit and, eventually, identical.